John Kasich: Foreign policy

+In November 2002, Kasich urged the invasion of Iraq, telling a crowd of students at Ohio State University: "We should go to war with Iraq.
+It's not likely that (Saddam) Hussein will give up his weapons.
+If he did he would be disgraced in the Arab world."
 In an interview in August 2015, Kasich said: "I would never have committed ourselves to Iraq."
 A Kasich spokesman subsequently said that "Kasich was not revising history" but was instead saying that the Iraq War was a mistake given the facts available now.
 Kasich has said that the U.S. "should've left a base in Iraq" instead of withdrawing troops in 2011.

 In 2015, Kasich said that airstrikes were insufficient to combat the Islamic State of Iraq and the Levant, and he would send U.S. ground troops to fight ISIL.

-Kasich opposed the landmark 2015 international nuclear agreement with Iran, and in September 2015 was one of fourteen Republican governors who sent a letter to President Obama stating "that we intend to ensure that the various state-level sanctions [against Iran] that are now in effect remain in effect," despite the agreement.

 Kasich has expressed support for the U.S.'s drone program.
 He has said, however, that the program should be overseen by the Department of Defense, and not by the CIA.

-Kasich has said that he wants to lift budget sequestration for military spending, and "spend more if necessary."

-In November 2015, Kasich said that if elected president, he "would send a carrier battle group through the South China Sea" to send a message to China regarding their claims of sovereignty there.

-Kasich supports continued U.S. support of Saudi Arabia, but he criticized Saudi Arabia's "funding and teaching of radical clerics who are the very people who try to destroy us".

 Kasich favors strong relations between the U.S. and its NATO allies.
 He supported Senator John McCain's call for maintaining existing U.S. sanctions on Russia, and condemned the Trump administration's consideration of lifting sanctions.
 Like McCain, Kasich supports imposing "tougher sanctions against Russia and Putin's inner circle."
 He supports a bipartisan investigation into Russian interference in the 2016 United States elections.
+Kasich supports continued U.S. support of Saudi Arabia, but he criticized Saudi Arabia's "funding and teaching of radical clerics who are the very people who try to destroy us".

+Kasich opposed the landmark 2015 international nuclear agreement with Iran, and in September 2015 was one of fourteen Republican governors who sent a letter to President Obama stating "that we intend to ensure that the various state-level sanctions [against Iran] that are now in effect remain in effect," despite the agreement.
+In November 2015, Kasich said that if elected president, he "would send a carrier battle group through the South China Sea" to send a message to China regarding their claims of sovereignty there.